-International equities, as measured by the MSCI ACWI ex-USA, underperformed U.S. equities and ended the year down 13.8%.
-Currency declines, political tensions and slowing economic and earnings growth led non-U.S. stocks to lag U.S. stocks in 2018.
+International equities, as measured by the MSCI ACWI ex-USA, exhibited strong performance but underperformed U.S. equities, ending the year up 21.5%.

-The North Carolina International Equity Fund returned negative 14.7% for the year, underperforming its benchmark, the MSCI ACWI ex USA by 90 basis points.
+The North Carolina International Equity Fund returned +26.3% for the year, outperforming its benchmark, the MSCI ACWI ex USA by 4.75 percentage points.